-A simple internet search will demonstrate that there are hundreds of ways to define leadership.
-A somewhat common theme in leadership circles is that leadership is the art of motivating a group of people to achieve a common goal.
-I have personally defined leadership as “having the courage to do the right thing; by seizing the moment and affecting positive change; especially when others either cannot or do not.”
+A simple internet search will demonstrate hundreds of ways to define leadership.
+A common theme in leadership circles is that leadership is the art of motivating a group to achieve a common goal.
+I have personally defined leadership as “having the courage to do the right thing; by seizing the moment and affecting positive change, especially when others either cannot or do not.”
 So which one is correct, and why is having a definition so important?

 The truth is that all of these definitions are correct to some degree.
-The reason the definition of leadership varies so much is that leadership is a lot of different things, at any given time, to many different people.
-The search for that perfect definition is on-going.
+The definition of leadership varies so much because leadership is a lot of different things, at any given time, to many different people.
+The search for that perfect definition is ongoing.
 What differentiates the numerous definitions tends to be nothing more than the ideas pulled from the various leadership philosophies and theories.

 Definitions are important.
 We define things so everyone can understand the essential nature of what we are talking about or reading about.
 Defining leadership is necessary because it helps us develop a shared understanding of the discipline and the elements being discussed.
-This comes in handy when reviewing materials from individuals who are educated in something outside of leadership specifically.
+This comes in handy when reviewing materials from individuals educated in something outside of leadership.
 For example, management is not leadership.
 That fact is well-established.
 So, having a solid leadership definition will help you to identify management themes and ideas versus leadership ones.
 The same holds for the various leadership theories.
-Having this kind of understanding can help you better navigate advice and direction as well as how various philosophies might come into play.
+Having this kind of understanding can help you better navigate advice and direction and how various philosophies might come into play.

 Many leadership theories have been formulated to help better define and describe what leadership is and how it can work.
-Here, we will explore several of these leadership philosophies to get a better understanding of why the variety exists.
+Here, we will explore several of these leadership philosophies to better understand why the variety exists.
 And finally, I will provide some insight and perspectives to consider regarding such theories and definitions and then offer a simple way to utilize them all.
 Consider this a brief training session.

 The Trait Theory